 What is Plastic? its Properties and How it is Made

 When we look everywhere around us, we must find plastics.
 They make lives easier, safer, cleaner, and even more enjoyable.
-They are term commonly used to describe a wide range of synthetic or semi-synthetic materials which is used in different applications.
+They are a term commonly used to describe a wide range of synthetic or semi-synthetic materials, which are used in different applications.
 Plastics can be found in our houses, clothes, cars, toys, screens, medical equipment, etc.

-Well, in this reading, we’ll explore what plastics are, their applications, properties, structure, classifications, types and their advantages.
-We’ll also explore what thermoplastic and thermosettings
+In this reading, we’ll explore what plastics are, their applications, properties, structure, classifications, types and advantages.
+We’ll also explore what thermoplastic and thermosets

 What is Plastic?

-Just as earlier mentioned, plastics are a wide range of synthetic or semi-synthetic organic compounds that are malleable and can be molded into solid objects.
+Just as mentioned earlier, plastics are a wide range of synthetic or semi-synthetic organic compounds that are malleable and can be molded into solid objects.

 Plastics are organic materials, just like wood, paper, or wool, produced with raw materials that are natural products such as cellulose, coal, natural gas, salt, and crude oil.

-Generally, plasticity is a property that can occur on materials that deform irreversibly without breaking.
-However, in the case of moldable polymers, it occurs to such a degree of their actual name derives from this specific ability.
+Generally, plasticity is a property that can occur in materials that deform irreversibly without breaking.
+However, in the case of moldable polymers, it occurs to such a degree that their actual name derives from this specific ability.

 There are various types of plastic out there with different properties and benefits.
 There are organic plastics, which contain carbon, and inorganic plastics which don’t.
 Some plastics occur in nature, like tree rubber, while some are hard and shatter-resistant.
 Others are soft and flexible.

-Plastics occur as many things people don’t recognize as plastic, things as glues and adhesives, paints, protective coatings, linings, sealants, and insulation.
+Plastics occur as many things people don’t recognize as plastic, such as glues and adhesives, paints, protective coatings, linings, sealants, and insulation.

 Applications of Plastics